Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 So a very curious German physician dressed himself in women’s clothing and snuck into a midwife-attended birth.
 Unfortunately, his rouse was quickly discovered.

-Even more unfortunate for him, the family reported him to the authorities and he executed for violating contemporary morals.
+Even more unfortunate for him, the family reported him to the authorities and he was executed for violating contemporary morals.

 1820 ~”Remarks on the Employment of Females as Practitioners in Midwifery; Published Cummings & Hilliard – Boston, 1820